· 3 min readIrelandPacking ListSelf-CateringWicklow

 For evenings in, music while cooking, or sitting outside on a rare warm evening with a glass of wine watching the sun go down over the lakes.
 The ones worth buying are waterproof and genuinely loud enough to fill a room.

-Self-catering homes are equipped — but people's own coffee habits vary wildly.
-If you're particular about your coffee (and honestly, who isn't these days), bring:
+Self-catering homes are equipped, but people's own coffee habits vary wildly.
+If you're particular about your coffee (and honestly, who isn't these days), this is what we'd suggest.

 The boring-but-essential stuff